Eccleria/ewibot/doc/admin.md

 ```

 Once this is done, the bot the target message properties, such as:
-- message sending date
+- message sending `date`
-- channel where the message was sent
+- `channel` where the message was sent
-- message content
+- message `content`
-- executor, ie the person who sent the target message
+- `executor`, ie the person who sent the target message
-- message link, for moderation easier intervention
+- message `link`, for moderation easier intervention

 ```javascript
   //add more info to embed